GoodCartel/Land/README.md

   - [Mocka](https://mochajs.org/) and [Chai](https://chaijs.com/) JavaScript testing libraries
   - [Typechain](https://github.com/dethcrypto/TypeChain/) for creating TypeScript bindings for Solidity contracts

-## Installation
+### Installation

 1. If not installed, [install node](https://nodejs.org/en/download)
 1. Open a terminal in the project's root folder
 1. Run `npm i`
 1. To run unit tests, run `npx hardhat test`

-### Deployment
+## Deployment

-To deploy the contract to the Sepolia testnet, you should:
+To deploy the example contract to the Sepolia testnet, you should:

 1. Have an account (a wallet) with enough Ether for deployment
   1. To create an account, you can use a browser wallet extension.
 [Metamask](https://metamask.io/) is one popular wallet extension.
 Once you have it installed, you can switch network to Sepolia and create a new account.